Guildford: Local media

 The Surrey Advertiser is the local newspaper, a Reach plc publication, which also publishes the online Surrey Live.
+The offices are in the former Stoke Mill.
 There is also an independent "online newspaper" The Guildford Dragon NEWS which was founded in 2012.

 Sport

-Sports venues
+Venues

 The Spectrum Leisure Centre opened in 1993 and replaced the Bedford Road Sports Centre, which closed at the same time.
 Located on the northern side of Stoke Park, it offers four swimming pools, including a 25-metre lane pool and a leisure pool with eight water slides.
 The facility also houses an Olympic-sized ice rink and a ten-pin bowling alley.

 Guildford Lido, also in Stoke Park, is an Olympic-size, 50-metre outdoor, heated swimming pool.
 It opened in 1933, and was built as part of a scheme to provide jobs for local workers during the Great Depression.
 It was rebuilt in 1989 and relined in 2002.

 The Surrey Sports Park, owned by the University of Surrey, opened in 2010 and on the Manor Park campus to the west of the town.
 It has a 50-metre swimming pool, a 12 m climbing wall, as well as squash courts and artificial sports pitches.